 Fast NAS speed

-Considering the RT-AX92U has no multi-gig port, I didn't expect much from it in terms of network-attached storage performance.
+Considering the RT-AX92U has no Multi-Gig port, I didn't expect much from it regarding network-attached storage performance.
 But the router did well.

 I tested it with the SanDisk Extreme Portable SSD, and via a gigabit wired connection, it registered the sustained copy speeds of almost 70 MB/s for writing and more than 112 MB/s for reading.